dotnet/csharplang/proposals/collection-expression-arguments.md

 4. Is both not subtle, while also not being excessively verbose.
 For example, using `;` instead of `,` to indicate arguments is a very easy piece of syntax to miss.  `with()` only adds 6 characters, and will easily stand out, especially with syntax coloring of the `with` keyword.
 6. Reads nicely.
-"This is a collection expression 'with' these arguments, consisting of these elements".
+"This is a collection expression 'with' these arguments, consisting of these elements."
-7. Solves the need for compareres for both dictionaries and sets.
+7. Solves the need for comparers for both dictionaries and sets.
 8. Ensures any user need for passing arguments, or any needs we ourselves have beyond comparers in the future are already handled.

-A minor questions exists if the preferred form would be `args(...)` instead of `with(...)`.
+A minor question exists if the preferred form would be `args(...)` instead of `with(...)`.
 But the forms are otherwise identical.

 Open question: Should any support for passing a comparer be provided at all?
 Yes/No.

-Working group recomendation: Yes.
+Working group recommendation: Yes.
 Comparers are critical for proper behaving of collections, and examination of many packages indicates usage of them to customize collection behavior.

 Open question: If support for comparers is desired, should it be through a feature specific to *only* comparers?
 Or should it handle arbitrary arguments?

 Working group recommendation: Support arbitrary arguments.
 This solves both the 'comparer' issue, while nipping all present and future argument concerns in the bud.
 For example, users who need to customize performance-oriented arguments (like 'capacity') now have a solution beyond waiting for the compiler to support the patterns they are using with the codegen they desire.

-## Design Philosphy
+## Design Philosophy

 The below section covers prior design philosophy discussions.
 Including why certain forms were rejected.